bookjan/algorithm-data-structure-practice-golang/README.md

-# algorithm-practice-golang
+# algorithm-data-structure-practice-golang
-It is my algorithm practice with golang
+It is my algorithm and data structure practices with golang